We want to make sure that your pet has a great experience with our pet grooming services, so be sure to check out these tips.

 Number five: Bring them in for grooming frequently

-You might be relieved after your puppy’s first grooming session, especially if it goes well.
-However, it’s really important to help them understand that this is not a one-time thing.
-Grooming is a lifestyle, and grooming isn’t something that should be feared.
-At the very least, it should be tolerated.
-That’s why we recommend bringing your puppy for grooming every 4-6 weeks during their first year.
-If it’s too soon for a haircut, bring them in for a bath-only appointment.
+I might relieve you after your puppy's first grooming session, especially if it goes well.
+However, it's really important to help them understand that this is not a onetime thing.
+Grooming is a lifestyle, and grooming isn't something that should be feared.
+At the very least, we should tolerate it.
+That's why we recommend bringing your puppy for grooming every 4-6 weeks during their first year.
+If it's too soon for a haircut, bring them in for a bath-only appointment.
 Once they become accustomed, grooming can be scheduled as needed.

 Grooming is certainly not a one-time thing.
-Puppies should be groomed from early on to get them used to groom procedures so that they will grow up with healthy and shiny fur, which can only lead to more tail wags!
+We should groom puppies from early on to get them used to groom procedures so that they will grow up with healthy and shiny fur, which can only lead to more tail wags!
 Follow these 5 steps for teaching your puppy how to tolerate grooming to make the session as successful as possible, while also being fun for both you and your pup.
-We have many happy customers who’ve been coming back since their puppies were just little ones – we’d love it if you gave us a try too!
+We have many happy customers who've been coming back since their puppies were just little ones - we'd love it if you gave us a try too!